Kevin Nash: Final feuds; departure (1995–1996)

-At In Your House 5 in December 1995, Diesel defeated Owen Hart, who had injured Diesel's ally Shawn Michaels in a match the prior month.
+At In Your House 5 in December 1995, Diesel lost by disqualification to Owen Hart, who had injured Diesel's ally Shawn Michaels in a match the prior month.
 In January 1996, Diesel competed in the Royal Rumble, entering at number 22.
 Diesel was the last man to be eliminated from the Royal Rumble, being superkicked over the top rope by the winner, Shawn Michaels.
 Following the match, Diesel teased attacking Michaels before instead giving him a high five.
 Diesel went on to interfere in the main event between The Undertaker and WWF Champion Bret Hart, costing The Undertaker the title.
 At In Your House 6 on February 18, Diesel attempted to regain the WWF Championship from Hart in a steel cage match, losing after The Undertaker attacked him in retaliation for his actions at the Royal Rumble.

 Shortly before WrestleMania XII, Nash's contract status was in a state of flux.
 At the time, WCW was offering large amounts of money to the WWF's talent by Eric Bischoff, WCW Executive Vice President, to jump ship.
 In fact, Bischoff had succeeded in convincing several high-profile WWF stars to sign with WCW over the previous two years, including five-time former WWF Champion Hulk Hogan and his on-again, off-again friend and two-time former WWF Champion Randy Savage, and was in the process at the time of talking to Nash's friend Scott "Razor Ramon" Hall about a contract as Hall's too was set to expire.
 Nash explained on the WWE Classics on Demand exclusive series Legends of Wrestling that Hall had been the first to sign with the company and was offered a contract that paid him "above Sting money" (at the time, Sting was one of the highest paid wrestlers in the company and although Ric Flair, Hulk Hogan, and Randy Savage had been making more, Sting's contract was used as a measuring stick).
 Hall also informed Nash that he had been given "most favored nation" status, which meant that if someone new was hired for more money, Hall's contract would increase to match that contract.
 Bischoff ended up offering Nash a three-year guaranteed contract with a $1.2 million annual salary.
 Nash said to Vince McMahon that he did not want to leave the WWF and that if McMahon was willing to match the offer, he would stay.
 McMahon said no because, according to Nash, he would have had to offer matching contracts to other wrestlers and with the promotion in a bad financial situation, he simply could not afford it.
 Nash signed his contract shortly thereafter.